TZstatsADS/ads-spring-2022-prj4-group-1-1/README.md

 	+ Zhang, Yixuan

 + Project summary: This project demonstrates 3 specific algorithms from the _Machine Learning Fairness_ literature on the COMPAS (Correctional Offender Management Profiling for Alternative Sanctions) dataset from propublica.
 We implement, evaluate and compare the following algorithms:  Learning fair representations (LFR), Maximizing accuracy under fairness constraints (C-SVM and C-LR), Maximizing fairness under accuracy constraints (gamma and Fine-gamma).

+The original Propublica analysis (Jupyter Notebook) and full story can be found in this Github repo and it is quite informative into the problem that these algorithms hope to solve : https://github.com/propublica/compas-analysis

 **Contribution statement**: